dim2603/coin-o/README.md

 ## How to use?

-- Specify valid API key from [CoinStats.App](https://coinstats.app/)
+- Specify valid API key from [CoinStats.App](https://coinstats.app/) in /src/api.js
 - npm run dev

 ## Other Dependencies